A battle for feeling grounded

 Dissociative disorders each come with their own symptoms and causes, but the common definition of dissociation is a disconnect from reality.

-That disconnect from reality is also a symptom of many other mental illnesses.
+That disconnect from reality is also a symptom of many other mental health struggles.
 Anxiety disorders, various personality disorders, and depression can all present as dissociation.
 Dissociative disorders can be comorbid with these other ailments.
 It’s not uncommon for someone experiencing a dissociative disorder to develop additional mental illnesses.

 PTSD and dissociation are tightly linked.
 PTSD is also caused by trauma, so dissociation is often a symptom.
 It is also not uncommon for a person to have a dissociative disorder alongside PTSD.